-Other than cash balances, property is the Group's most significant asset with its value being highly dependent on management's estimates and judgement.
+This is considered a key audit matter as other than bank balances, property is the Group's next most significant asset with its value being highly dependent on management's estimates and judgement.

-The methodology used for the assessment incorporated an independent external valuation performed during the 30 June 2018 financial year by a licensed independent valuer as well as consideration of other current relevant factors and market conditions.
-The valuation is dependent on several key assumptions and judgements including highest and best use concepts and comparable market values.
+The methodology used for the assessment of valuation incorporated an external market appraisal obtained during the year by a licensed independent valuer as well as consideration of other current relevant factors and market conditions.
+The appraisal is dependent on several key assumptions and judgements including highest and best use concepts and comparable market values.